wjandrea/what-bash/README.md

 Along with it is `symlink-info`, which details complicated symlinks. `what` uses it on symlinked executable files.

+As well, there's `indenter`, which just prints indentation.
+Both `what` and `symlink-info` use it for formatting their output.

 ## `what`

 ### Usage